How OptyTrades works

 CSP and CC signals are mirror opposites -- what's good for selling puts (pullback into support in an uptrend) is bad for selling calls, and vice versa.
 The composite score determines the signal with a deliberately wide neutral zone:

-When signals are active, OptyTrades suggests specific option strikes across three risk tiers, selected using Black-Scholes delta targeting within the 30–45 DTE theta decay sweet spot:
+When entry conditions are active, OptyTrades displays three strike reference levels across different risk profiles, selected using Black-Scholes delta targeting within the 30–45 DTE theta decay sweet spot:

 If the delta-based selection produces illogical strike ordering (due to unreliable IV on illiquid options), the system automatically falls back to OTM percentage buckets (Conservative 10–15%, Balanced 5–10%, Aggressive 2–5% OTM) as a safety net.